Premera Blue Cross to outsource some call center work to Virginia

 The outsourcing comes at a difficult time for the state's individual health care market, as insurers drop out of some counties and premiums increase.

-Premera Blue Cross said Friday it is outsourcing a portion of its call center work to a health care firm in Virginia next year, affecting 40 positions at the Mountlake Terrace-based insurer.
+Premera Blue Cross said Friday it is outsourcing a portion of its call-center work to a health-care firm in Virginia next year, affecting 40 positions at the Mountlake Terrace-based insurer.

 But the company said it is confident the move would not result in any layoffs; any affected employees still with the firm then would be offered similar positions within Premera.